HB-1421

 Penalties

-Prevailing plaintiff may recover: (1) actual damages or up to treble damages; (2) statutory damages of $5,000–$20,000 per violation of Sections 10–13, or $10,000–$40,000 for willful or repeated violations of those sections; (3) statutory damages of $5,000–$50,000 per violation of Section 14 (anti-retaliation), or $10,000–$100,000 for willful or repeated violations; (4) injunctive relief; (5) equitable relief; (6) temporary relief including reinstatement for retaliation claims; and (7) mandatory reasonable attorney's fees and costs.
-Statutory damages are adjusted annually by CPI-U beginning FY 2027.
-Court considers nature, seriousness, number, persistence, duration of violations, willfulness, and employer's financial condition when setting statutory damages.
+Prevailing plaintiffs may recover: (1) actual damages or up to treble damages; (2) statutory damages of $5,000–$20,000 per violation of Sections 10–13, or $10,000–$40,000 per willful or repeated violation of those sections; (3) statutory damages of $5,000–$50,000 per violation of Section 14 (retaliation), or $10,000–$100,000 per willful or repeated retaliation violation; (4) injunctive relief; (5) equitable relief; (6) temporary relief including reinstatement for retaliation claims; and (7) mandatory reasonable attorney's fees and costs.
+Statutory damages do not require proof of actual monetary harm.
+Statutory damage amounts are adjusted annually for CPI-U beginning fiscal year 2027.

 Who Is Covered